nytud/emMorph/README.md

 If you use this database and/or the tools:

-1. Please inform the author at [novakat@gmail.com](mailto:novakat@gmail.com) about your use of the database/tools clearly indicating what you use them for as soon as you start working on your application/experiment/resource involving this database or tool.
+1. Please inform the author at [novakat@gmail.com](mailto:novakat@gmail.com) about your use of the database/tools clearly indicating what you use this database or tool for in your application/experiment/resource.

-2. Even in the case of non-academic use, you promise to publish a scientific paper about each application, experimental system or linguistic resource you create or experiment you perform using this resource quoting the articles below, and inform the author at [novakat@gmail.com](mailto:novakat@gmail.com) about each article you publish.
-If you definitely cannot publish an article, please contact the author.
+2. If possible, please publish a scientific paper about each application, experimental system or linguistic resource you create or experiment you perform using this resource quoting the articles below, and inform the author at [novakat@gmail.com](mailto:novakat@gmail.com) about each article you publish.

   Articles to quote are the following: (See the BibTeX file quotethis.bib in the root directory):